Courses, classes and registration

-Not passing a course leads to a financial fee which is typically 10 PLN per course hour (so 300 PLN for a 30-hour course) and is typically charged at the moment the course is not passed (for a detailed overview see the section on “payments and fees”).
+Not passing a course leads to a financial fee which is typically 10 PLN per course hour (so 300 PLN for a 30-hour course) and is typically charged at the moment the course is not passed (for a detailed overview see the section on “payments”).
 The reason is that tuition fee is set based on the assumption that students will complete 300 ECTS during their studies.
 When enrolling for a course but not passing, a student must repeat or enroll in additional courses in order to gather 300 ECTS.
 The result is that a student will then need to be registered for more than 300 ECTS of courses, and so in excess of the original study plan.
 To partly cover these additional expenses, and to discourage students to give up on courses too easily, a fee is charged when a course is not passed (note that this is true for the entire University, also for study programs that are free of charge).
 This also motivates to choose carefully when registering for courses, and prevent situations in which some students might register for many courses, and choose only to complete some of the most interesting ones.
 In such case such students would block a space in the courses they do not complete that could otherwise have been taken by someone else.

 Exams and re-take exams

 The word “exam” has a particular meaning; only courses in the form of an obligatory lecture (see program of studies) have a formal exam.
 This exam is scheduled in the exam session (though exceptions are made for compressed courses taught by visiting professors), and a retake exam is schedule in the formal retake session.

 In no circumstances can a retake or make-up possibility compensate for absences (though make-up work may be demanded for absences within the permitted limit set in the course description).